Tommy Clufetos: Career

 In May 2012, Clufetos played with Black Sabbath, filling in for original drummer Bill Ward.
 However, he did not perform on their album 13, as Brad Wilk ended up behind the kit during the sessions.
+Osbourne said Clufetos was brought into the album's pre-production before producer Rick Rubin pressured the band to record with another drummer.
+The singer was dissatisfied with the decision, and only accepted to take part in a tour for the album if Clufetos was present.
 Clufetos returned to Sabbath in 2013 for their Worldwide Reunion Tour, with their first shows of 2013 in Australia & New Zealand.
 After Clufetos continued with Sabbath in 2014 with the first show at the Barclays Center in Brooklyn, New York City, and the final show at Hyde Park, London.
 In 2015 Clufetos played with Ozzy Osbourne including Ozzfest Japan and others.
 In late 2015, Clufetos began rehearsals with Sabbath for their farewell tour simply titled "The End", starting on January 20, 2016, in Omaha, Nebraska through to a final show on February 4, 2017, at Birmingham England's Genting arena.
 He is thus featured on Sabbath's DVD The End.

 In May 2021, it was announced that Clufetos joined with previous bandmates Rob Zombie and John 5 as well as Nikki Sixx to form a supergroup called L.A.
 Rats.
 Their debut track, "I've Been Everywhere", is from the soundtrack to the Liam Neeson film The Ice Road.

 On June 16, 2022 Mötley Crüe began a summer tour at Truist Park in Atlanta, Georgia.
 After the band finished their fifth song, drummer Tommy Lee announced to the crowd that he was playing with broken ribs and was not able to finish the set.
 Lee announced Clufetos as his replacement for the remainder of the show.
 Clufetos remained with the tour and partially filled in for Lee until Lee was able to fully return on June 28, 2022 at Bank of America Stadium in Charlotte, North Carolina.

 On July 5, 2025, Clufetos reunited with Ozzy Osbourne joining his solo band to perform in what became Osbourne's final show named Back to the Beginning, at the Aston Villa Park in Birmingham, England.